 You’d never treat a customer that way and it’s certainly no way to treat potential customers.
 Remember visiting your island for the first time you controlled their experience.
 You can still control their experience long after they’ve left your island with your ferry service.

-Your ferry service is your regular newsletter and/or a series of autoresponders (any of the tools in no. 4 will work for this).
+Your ferry service is your regular newsletter and/or a series of autoresponders.
 Autoresponders are a series of emails that are preprogrammed to be drip-released at predetermined times dependent on when they originally signed up.
 So it could be daily, every other day, every 4 days etc.

 Get them off the ferry